Roem–Van Roijen Agreement

-The Roem–Van Roijen Agreement was an agreement made between Indonesian republicans and the Netherlands on 7 May 1949 at the Des Indes Hotel.
+The Roem–Van Roijen Agreement also known as the Roem-Royen Agreement was an agreement made between Indonesian republicans and the Netherlands on 7 May 1949 at the Des Indes Hotel.
 The name was derived between the two principal negotiators at the meeting; Mohammad Roem and Jan Herman van Roijen.
 The purpose of the meeting was to iron out outstanding issues prior to Indonesian independence which was to be granted at the Round Table Conference at The Hague later that same year.

 Background

 On 19 December 1948, the Dutch made a final effort to gain control of the areas of their former colony of Indonesia, which had declared independence in 1945, that were still under the control of republican forces, by launching a "police action" known as Operation Kraai.
 Despite the military success of this operation, in which Dutch forces overcame Indonesian fighters and recaptured the whole of Java, including the Indonesian republican capital, Yogyakarta, there was worldwide condemnation, including from the United Nations (UN).

 On 31 December, the Dutch agreed to a ceasefire requested by the UN.
 The United States subsequently put pressure on the Dutch to negotiate with the Indonesian side, including issuing a threat to withhold post-war financial aid.
 The Dutch agreed.
 In January 1949, the United Nations Security Council called for the release of the Indonesian leaders captured during the police action and for the Dutch to transfer sovereignty to Indonesia by 1 July 1950.
 In the face of this pressure the Dutch conceded defeat, and insisted on preliminary discussions with the Indonesian republican government.